 Afshin Shiranian, Amin Salehi-Abargoue, Zatollah Asemi, Mansooreh Samimi, Zohreh Tabassi, Hossein Shakeri et al .
 The effects of vitamin D supplementation on hs-CRP, metabolic profile and oxidative stress in pregnant women: a double blind randomized controlled clinical trial.
-HSR 2013; 9 (S1) :1503-1514
+J Health Syst Res 2013; 9 (S1) :1503-1514

 1- MSc, Food Security Research Center, Department of Community Nutrition, School of Nutrition and Food Science, University of Medical Sciences, Isfahan, Iran